dineshkrishna9999/agent-development-kit-crash-course/2-tool-agent/README.md

 The agent.py file defines a tool agent that can use Google Search to find information on the web.
 The agent is configured with:

 1. A name and description
-2. The Gemini model to use
+2. The model to use
 3. Instructions that tell the agent how to behave and what tools it can use
 4. The tools it can access (in this case, google_search)